allfed/allfed-integrated-model/scenarios/README.md

     - `reduce_breeding` - Reduce breeding in accordance to "reduced" column in data/no_food_trade/animal_feed_data/species_options.csv.
 Essentiall, nearly all breeding is stopped immediately after the nuclear winter.
     - `baseline_breeding` - Normal breeding levels to maintain livestock levels, "baseline" column in data/no_food_trade/animal_feed_data/species_options.csv

+  - **nuclear_war_scenario**:
+    - do not include if you do not want to apply a nuclear war scenario population and industry loss.
+    - if including, must be the name of a csv file in the data/nuclear_war_scenarios directory.

 ## Detailed Notes

 The `scale` setting determines whether the simulation is run for the entire world (`global`) or a single specified country (`country`).